 SOURCE: Graduate Management Admission Council

-About GMAC: The Graduate Management Admission Council (gmac.com) is a non-profit education organization of the world's leading graduate business schools and owner of the GMAT exam, accepted by more than 5,700 graduate business and management programs worldwide.
-GMAC is based in Reston, Virginia, and has regional offices in London, New Delhi and Hong Kong.
-The GMAT exam -- the only worldwide standardized test designed expressly for graduate business and management programs -- is available more than 250 days a year at more than 560 test centers in more than 110 countries.
-More information about the GMAT exam is available at mba.com.
-Please go to gmac.com/newscenter and follow @GMACNewsCenter on Twitter.
+The Graduate Management Admission Council® (www.gmac.com) is a nonprofit education organization of leading graduate business schools worldwide dedicated to creating access to and disseminating information about graduate management education.
+GMAC is based in McLean, Virginia, and has a European office in London.
+The GMAT® exam was created in 1954 and is used by nearly 5,000 graduate management programs at approximately 1,900 business schools around the world to assess applicants.
+The GMAT -- the only standardized test designed expressly for graduate business and management programs worldwide -- is continuously available at more than 530 test centers in over 111 countries.
+More information about the GMAT exam is available at www.mba.com.

 To view this press release and other multimedia about the Next Generation GMAT on the GMAC News Center, visit http://gmac.mediaroom.com/index.php?s=67.